tim-coleman/tim-coleman.github.io/index.md

 [Covariate Shifted Random Forests](https://arxiv.org/abs/1908.09967) - motivated by the problem of forecasting hurricane outages during particularly extreme storms, this work proposes an importance sampling modification to standard random forest models.

 [Application of Random Forest Inference Procedures to Tree Swallow Migrations](https://arxiv.org/pdf/1710.09793.pdf) - using data from the [eBird project](https://ebird.org/home), we study the association between seasonal temperature patterns and bird occurrence.
+Recently published in the Journal of the Royal Statistical Society, Series C.

 ### Recent Talks